alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 Over the next few days, I searched my email and other records for traces of that number with no success.
-I knew that this was a futile effort, but I did it anyway out of protest or consolation.
+I knew that this was a futile effort, but I did it anyway out of desperation.

 Then, I had an idea.
 When I originally created my account, I paid for extra services to make sure that any identifying data about the domain wouldn't be publicly listed.
 I decided to check that anyway, just in case.